This post is a continuation of a post from a few weeks ago: “Be Friends with Your Body this Summer, Part #1”. (You can read that post here.)

 Give yourself the gift of nature: I grew up in Oregon and was lucky to spend a lot of time as a child at nature camp and outside riding my bike.
 I loved nature.
 Unfortunately, as I got older, I got busy with work and school and spent less and less time in nature.
 One day I realized it was having a negative impact on my emotions and mental clarity.

 When I realized this, I started going outside regularly—almost every day.
 I especially began seeking out parks with lots of trees or with a forest-like environment.
 It has helped me a great deal.
 You can read more about that here and here.
 If you are feeling low, depressed, anxious, melancholy, and scattered, consider finding a park or someplace with a lot of trees and spending time walking or sitting there.
 Don’t do it because you have to.
-Do it because your body naturally craves being in nature, and spending time in it will bring you so many beautiful gifts.
+Do it because your body naturally craves being in nature.
+Spending time in it will bring you so many beautiful gifts.
 You’ll be surprised.

 Speak Kindly to Yourself: Imagine the most kind, encouraging and loving teacher you have ever had.
 What did she (or he) say?
 How did she (or he) make you feel?
 Now imagine the most discouraging and cruel teacher you have ever had.
 What did she (or he) say?
 How did she (or he) make you feel?